Caribbean Sea: History

-The Caribbean Sea had been unknown to the populations of Eurasia until after 1492, when Christopher Columbus sailed into Caribbean waters to find a sea route to Asia.
+The Caribbean Sea was unknown to the populations of Eurasia until after 1492, when Christopher Columbus sailed into Caribbean waters in search of a sea route to Asia.
 At that time, the Americas were generally unknown to most Europeans, although they had been visited in the 10th century by the Vikings.
-After Columbus's discovery of the islands, the area was quickly colonized by several Western cultures (initially Spain, then later England, the Dutch Republic, France, Courland and Denmark).
-After colonization of the Caribbean islands, the Caribbean Sea became a busy area for European-based marine trading and transports.
+After Columbus discovered the islands, the area was quickly colonized by several Western cultures (initially Spain, then later England, the Dutch Republic, France, Courland and Denmark).
+After the colonization of the Caribbean islands, the Caribbean Sea became a busy area for European-based maritime trade and transport.
 The commerce eventually attracted pirates such as Samuel Bellamy and Blackbeard.

 As of 2015 the area is home to 22 island territories and borders 12 continental countries.